-PUBLIC NOTICE Public Hearings - Proposed 2021 Annual Action Plan City of Bryan, Texas
+Public Hearings - Proposed 2022 Annual Action Plan

+City of Bryan, Texas

-The City's Community Development Services Dept. (CDS) has prepared a draft 2021 Annual Action Plan (AAP), and the Community Development Advisory Committee (CDAC) will hold a public meeting with public hearings to: (1) consider HOME American Rescue Plan funding and eligible activities (2) consider increased PY2021 Community Development Block Grant (CDBG) funds as announced by the U.S. Dept. of Housing and Urban Development (HUD); (3) satisfy planning requirements for CDBG and HOME (Home Investment Partnerships Program) grants, and; (4) solicit input on Fair-housing/Affirmative Marketing.
-The meeting will be held: Tuesday, July 6, 2021 at the Bryan Municipal Office Building, Council Chambers, 300 S. Texas Avenue at 6:00 P.M.
-SUPPLEMENTAL NOTICE: Due to the COVID-19 public disaster and other related disaster declarations, the Governor's Executive Orders include temporary suspension or alteration of specific provisions of Open Meetings laws.
-The method of the public meeting and hearings are contingent upon the status of the COVID-19 crisis and/or any other declarations/orders that may be in effect on the date of the meeting.
-CDAC may hold hearings in any of the following methods: 1) teleconference, 2) Zoom video conference, 3) in-person with proper social distancing guidelines in place.
-If the meeting is conducted in-person, the workshop meeting will be held in the Council Chambers of the Bryan Municipal Office Building located at 300 S. Texas Avenue, and some committee members may participate through videoconferencing means.
-For more information on meeting location and ways to view and/or present comments, please contact CDS prior to 5:00 pm on Tuesday, July 6, 2021, at 979-209-5175 or by emailing communitydevelopmentweb@bryantx.gov.
-Committee members and staff will be physically present in the Council Chambers while other members may participate remotely via videoconference call or Zoom application, as allowed by Section 551.127, Texas Government Code, and as allowed by HUD waivers under Title IV of the Stafford Act, DR-4586-TX, dated February 19, 2021, as amended.
-To register for the Zoom meeting, please go to: https://us02web.zoom.us/meeting/register/tZMpd-CuqTMjEtBG69jTQ6X6iOr13G-m0bYv A comment period for the 2021 AAP will occur from July 6 through August 5, 2021.
-The 2021 AAP will be submitted to the Bryan City Council for action at its tentatively scheduled July 13, 2021 meeting and to the U.S. Dept. of Housing and Urban Development (HUD) no later than August 15, 2021.
-Project funding will be available and committed beginning October 1, 2021.
-The agenda is as follows
+The Community Development Services Dept. (CDS) has prepared a draft 2022 Annual Action Plan (AAP), and the Community Development Advisory Committee (CDAC) will hold a public meeting with hearings to: satisfy planning requirements for Community Development Block Grant (CDBG) and Home Investment Partnerships Program (HOME) and, solicit input on Fair-housing/Affirmative Marketing.
+The meeting will be hald: Monday, June 13, 2022 at the Bryan Municipal Office Building, Council Chambers, 300 S. Texas Avenue at 6:00 P.M.
+SUPPLEMENTAL NOTICE: Notice is hereby given that at this meeting of CDAC, no more than three members of the committee may participate in this meeting from a remote location via videoconference call as allowed by Section 551.127, Texas Government Code.
+Staff and a quorum of the Committee will be present during this meeting and citizens are encouraged to attend.
+For more information on meeting location and ways to view and/or present comments, please contact CDS prior to 5:00 P.M. on Monday, June 13, 2022, at 979-209-5175 or by emailing communitydevelopmentweb@bryantx.gov.
+A comment period for the 2022 AAP will occur from June 13, 2022 through July 12, 2022.
+The 2022 AAP will be submitted to the Bryan City Council for action at its tentatively scheduled July 12, 2022 meeting and to the U.S. Dept. of Housing and Urban Development (HUD) no later than August 15, 2022.
+Project funding will be available and committed beginning October 1, 2022.
+The agenda is as follows.